dantleech/gherkin-lint-php/docs/rules.md

 - [indentation](#indentation): Ensure consistent indentation
 - [keyword-order](#keyword-order): Ensure that keywords are in the correct order
 - [scenarios-per-file](#scenarios-per-file): Set a maximum (and/or minimum) number of scenarios allowed per file
+- [no-background-with-single-scenario](#no-background-with-single-scenario): Backgrounds are only allowed when there is more than one scenario

 no-duplicate-tags
 -----------------